efstathiosntonas/expo-in-app-updates/README.md

       ExpoInAppUpdates.checkForUpdate().then(async ({ updateAvailable, storeVersion, immediateAllowed }) => {
         if (!updateAvailable) return;

-        /* use storeVersion to check against AsyncStorage/MMKV and prevent showing the alert
+        /* optional: use storeVersion to check against AsyncStorage/MMKV and prevent showing the alert
          * on every app cold boot for the same version */ const storedAppVersion = await AsyncStorage.getItem("latestVersion")